|Add to your personal catalog|

 Medical Insurance Coverage: An Accident and Sickness Insurance plan is available and will be billed automatically to all full-time students.
-The cost of this plan is $196 per year.
-Students may waive this charge by completing a form and providing proof of coverage.
+The annual premium for undergraduate students is $1430 and graduates students, $1,687.
+Students may waive this charge by completing an online form and providing proof of coverage.
 Further information on this plan may be obtained by contacting the Business Office.

 Technology Fee: All students will be charged a technology fee at the beginning of each semester.
-Resident students will be charged $205 per semester; nonresident students will be billed $85 per semester.
-The fee includes local telephone service, private voice mail, access to cable television, and access to the College’s academic computer network.
-A
+Resident students will be charged $195 per semester; nonresident students will be billed $85 per semester.
+The fee includes access to campus computing resources, including but limited to the Internet, shared file storage for classes, printing, copying, general lab computing, and cable television.

 Vehicle Registration: All vehicles brought to campus must be registered with the Security Office.
 On-campus resident students will be charged $35 per year, and off-campus resident and non-resident students will be charged $25 per year.

-Summer Session: Students enrolling in summer courses will be charged $780 (summer 2014 rate) per credit unless they are participating in a program with special rates
+Summer Session: Students enrolling in summer courses will be charged $810 (summer 2014 rate) and $835 (summer 2015 rate) per credit unless they are participating in a program with special rates

 Student Security Deposit: Once a student enrolls at Juniata, $250 of the previously-paid matriculation fee establishes the student security deposit.
 Assessments and fines for damages to or loss of College property and other obligations are deducted from the deposit.
 When the balance of the deposit falls below $50, students are required to restore the deposit to its full $250 amount.
 After graduation or other separation from the College, the unexpended balance is refunded by check and mailed to the student’s home address.